 Late afternoon, mom asked me if I wanted to visit other towns, this time at the north side, especially Zarraga.
-Upon hearing that familiar place, I said yes!
+Upon hearing that familiar place, I said yes.

 If the church in Jaro is perceived as more patriarchal, Molo Church on the hand is dubbed as a feminist church in the Philippines.
 It is because female saints stand on each church’s pillar.
 This church earned the moniker “women’s church” because of the presence of 16 images of women saints inside.
-The centrepiece in the retablo is the image of Sta.
+The centerpiece in the retablo is the image of Sta.
 Ana, the patron saint of Molo.

 The Molo exudes a blatant expression of Gothic-Renaissance architecture, the one of its kind outside Manila.
 The interior is a fusion of Gothic and Romanesque architectures, there is a constant alternation between the overpowering features of Gothic and the recessive characteristics of Romanesque.